Smear-Lab/ViSoND/README.md

 ## Getting Started

 ### Converting neurophysiological data to MIDI
-The code in this (*link?
-The same one I am using?*) Google Colab notebook (*or in this repo?*) walks through the process for converting kilosorted spiking data or neurophysiological data into MIDI format. (*code needs to be changed so that sniff is more general; How to best explain the process for data that isn't spiking?
-What is i_locs?
-What instructions do we need to give to make sure their physiological data is stored this way?*) It also provides the option of uploading your own custom MIDI matrix.
+The code in this Google Colab notebook (link) or the Jupyter Notebook in this repository walks through the process for converting any time series of discrete events into MIDI format.
+It also provides the option of uploading your own custom MIDI matrix.

-To run, you will simply need your kilosorted data. (*and Phy?
-Or does that go without saying?*)
+For spiking data, you will simply need your data after spike-sorting with Kilosort and Phy.
+For other data types, you will need to make an event file with 2 columns:
+  * The first column specifies the variable that will be matched to a pitch.
+In spiking data, this would be the neuron identity.
+Examples of other variables are sniff frequency or gaze shifts
+  * The second column has the event times

 ### Combining MIDI and video through VLC media player
 The simplest way to combine MIDI with your video is through VLC, with some added plug-ins.